Frequently asked questions

-• How does solar work?
+• How do solar panels work?

 A solar Photovoltaic (PV) system uses solar panels to convert sunlight into direct current (DC) electricity, which is then converted by an inverter to alternating current (AC) electricity, for use in the home.
 The power produced by the system will always be used by your home first, before any excess is sold to your retailer.